 This week I haven’t been doing very much cooking as I have been on a cleaning spree …room by room…everything has been cleaned…today it was a continuation of the kitchen a couple of cupboards and drawers the glass above the hob plus the oven…Tomorrow it is the marble staircase…

-I did however make some more tomato soup which I love…it is easy to make just put tomatoes, peppers onions, and garlic with a little olive oil in the oven before adding them to the pan and cooking and blitzing.
+I did, however, make some more tomato and red pepper soup which I love…it is easy to make just put tomatoes, peppers onions, and garlic with a little olive oil in the oven before adding them to the pan and cooking and blitzing.
 Simple and tasty…

 Now for some fish with spicy, spicy skin but the fish underneath is, sweet and lovely.
 An easy dish to cook…Next week I plan to make a Passionfruit self-saucing Pudding, orange and almond cake and I am having a go at Pretzel Bread…wish me luck…